GOLF & WHISKEY

 Distillery visit: The Connacht Whiskey Company Ltd. is a 20 minute drive from Enniscrone.
 Discover the remarkable story of how the distillery came about – the result of a dream shared by four men, three Americans and one Irishman, to bring pure pot still Irish whiskey back to the West of Ireland after an absence of over 100 years.

 Overnight: We continue south to Westport, one of the most fun places in Ireland.
-It has a vast array of pubs and restaurants, it’s very hard to have a quiet night out in Westport!
+Tonight you will stay in a hotel in the centre of town.
+Westport has a vast array of pubs and restaurants, it’s very hard to have a quiet night out in Westport!

 Today’s golf: Golf on the edge of Europe…Connemara Championship Golf Links, is nestled between the scenic splendour of the 12 Bens mountain range and the rugged Atlantic Ocean.
 This beautiful isolated links course, founded in 1973 and designed by Eddie Hackett lies to the West of Clifden in the heart of beautiful Connemara, a region made famous by the John Ford’s 1952 classic – The Quiet Man, starring John Wayne and Maureen O’Hara.
 You are really in for a treat with the scenery on offer on the way to today’s golf and again afterwards, en route to Galway.

-Distillery visit: We stop off at a secret distillery located at a pub on our approach into Galway which has its own secret distillery onsite.
+Distillery visit: We stop at a pub on our approach into Galway which has its own secret distillery onsite.
 It’s Galway’s only operating distillery and the first to open in over 100 years.
-At the moment, Padraig is making his own Irish poitin onsite – and he’ll gladly share a glass of it with all visitors to his micro distillery!
+At the moment, Padraic is making his own Irish poitin onsite – and he’ll gladly share a glass of it with all visitors to his micro distillery!

 Overnight: Galway, arty & bohemian Galway is one of Ireland’s most engaging cities.
 It is full of life, full of great restaurants and brightly painted pubs heaving with live music.
 We’ll book you into a hotel in the downtown area, with all of the magic that is Galway City on your doorstep.